 Constituency Office Update

-Due to the risk of COVID-19, our office is open by appointment only.
-However our staff remain avaliable to respond to your inquiries via phone or email.
+To help stop the spread of COVID-19, our office is open by appointment.
+Our staff also remain available to respond to your inquiries via phone or email.
 Should you require any assistance, please email firstname.lastname@example.org or call 905-642-2588.
 We will endeavour to respond as quickly as possible.
 Thank you for your understanding.

 Individuals aged 12 and over across Ontario are eligible to book a COVID-19 vaccine first and second dose appointment through the provincial booking system and call centre, or directly through York Region Public Health.

 Since September 22, Ontario requires patrons to provide proof of identification and of being fully vaccinated against COVID-19 to access certain businesses and settings.